 Staff at all our schools are very experienced in welcoming children and parents from all around the world.
-We are also very practised in assessing children from different educational backgrounds and are aware of how that can initially impact on their learning in the classroom.
+We are also very practised in assessing children from different educational backgrounds and are aware of how that can initially impact their learning in the classroom.

 What is English as an Additional Language (EAL)?

-In many schools, English language acquisition is referred to as ESL (English as a Second Language) but as many of our students are already multilingual, the British School uses the term EAL (English as an Additional Language).
+In many schools, English language acquisition is referred to as ESL (English as a Second Language), but as many of our students are already multilingual, The British School uses the term EAL (English as an Additional Language).

-Many of our students, from nearly 90 nationalities, are already proficient in English as a personal and academic language.
-For those who are developing their English in a school context, we provide specialist support both within the mainstream classroom and in small group or one-to-one EAL classes.
+For those developing their English in a school context, we provide specialist support within the mainstream classroom and in small group or one-to-one EAL classes.
+We work with children and young people at all levels of English language development.

 Junior School EAL Learners